-Fig. 1: AD patients produce different modal data in the hospital's diagnosis process.
+Fig. 1.
+AD patients produce different modal data in the hospital's diagnosis process.
 At present, MRI and PET are the main modalities.

-and early detection of AD and so on.
+used in the medical and health field[4], [5], [6], such as COVID-19 MRI reading, COVID-19 host prediction [7], Forecast of the development of COVID-19 [8] and early detection of AD and so on.
 In the early diagnosis of AD, many studies have been devoted to understanding the underlying biological or physiological mechanisms of AD.

-Some research works [9]-[14] have made unimodal analyses based on single-factor pathogenesis of AD [14], [15].
+Some research works [9], [10], [11], [12], [13], [14] have made unimodal analyses based on single-factor pathogenesis of AD [14], [15].
 Others have conducted multimodal analyses based on multi-factor pathogenesis of AD [9], [12], [13], [16].
 A large number of studies have used the public dataset Alzheimer's Disease Neuroimaging Initiative (ADNI) [17] to study the pathogenesis of AD based on Multi-modal Learning (MML), and explore the effects of mutations in brain lesions and gene fragments on AD [9], [12], [13], [18], [19].

 However, a certain limitation of these methods is that they did not analyze in depth the feasibility of multimodal techniques in the early diagnosis of AD.
-According to previous studies [9], [12], [13], [18]-[20], we summarise that there are four problems in the application of MML in the early diagnosis and treatment of AD.
+According to previous studies [9], [12], [13], [18], [19], [20], we summarise that there are four problems in the application of MML in the early diagnosis and treatment of AD.
 1) Unimodal vs multimodal (Explore the generalization ability of MML and traditional machine learning for early AD classification); 2) Different combination of modalities (Investigate the influence of the combination of modalities on the generalization ability of MML); 3) Classification on different tasks (Investigate the influence of the different tasks on the generalization ability of MML); 4) Most related ROIs and SNP features (Explore the features of the medical explanation).

 To better explain and promote the reliability and effectiveness of MML in early AD diagnosis, these four issues need to be explained reasonably.
 The primary difficulty of this work is to adopt a unified framework to build an automated diagnosis system and to verify the four problems of MML in the early diagnosis of AD.
 It is difficult to obtain samples in the medical field.
 What is more difficult is to obtain samples with complete modalities.
 These factors severely limited the development of multimodal learning.
 In the early diagnosis of AD, the data quality was very low due to the use of different data processing techniques and standards.
 Incompleteness of modality is also a common problem.
 Our team spent a year manually processing and selecting the four modalities data on ADNI-1, and finally got 402 samples with complete modalities (MRI, PET, and SNP).
 Then, the choice of machine learning algorithms and the reproducibility of experimental results are other major difficulties.
 Different machine learning algorithms, parameters, and experimental setups greatly influence on the early diagnosis of AD and are related to the reproducibility of the automatic classification results.
 Finally, most researchers have only focused on the model's generalization ability but ignored these points.